preslielampitt/twitter_clone/README.md

 # Twitter Clone

 Twitter Clone functions similarly to Twitter (now X).
-The home page displays messages, beginning with the newest, from different users with its timestamp, author, and the author's age.
+The home page displays a feed of messages, beginning with the newest, and includes user avatars, age, and time the message was created.

+## Features

+- Create accounts, log in, log out, change passwords, and edit profile descriptions
+- Create, edit, delete, and reply to messages
+- View message data through a JSON endpoint

 ## How to Run